sanskrit-lexicon/CORRECTIONS/ngram/readme.md

 4. Word should not have 'rCC' pattern or should not have a[mMH] pattern.

 5. Word should not be in 'PD', because of high frequency of compounds.

+6. Word should not be able to split in such a way that both the components are found in headwords list.